San Diego Hang Gliding and Paragliding Association

 SDHGPA Site Guide

-The SDHGPA insures, maintains, and regulates several flying sites in the San Diego area.
-Most Sites are considered sensitive and flying at our sites requires adhering to specific procedures.
+The SDHGPA works with Landowners and Agencies to maintain, and regulate to Landowner requirements several flying sites to allow and preserve free flight of those in the San Diego area.
+Most Sites are considered sensitive and flying at our sites requires adhering to specific requirements and procedures if we want to keep them open for all to enjoy.

 This information and the applicable, current site protocols change VERY OFTEN and you must contact a local, active pilot for a briefing on the current protocols.
 The best way for even local pilots to be and stay informed about our sites is to come to the SDHGPA site meetings, contact the Site Rep/ pilot in command, or contact your board members.
 Every effort will be made to keep the site information and protocols up to date in this guide however it should not be relied upon as a single source of information.
 Always get a site briefing from a local pilot.
 Do not fly sites alone or without a local pilot present.
 If locals are not flying, there is likely a reason.